Generate variable voltages using PWM in MicroPython

 pwm_led.duty(int((duty_cycle/100)*1024))

-The LED brightness can be changed by ranging the duty cycle between 0 and 100%.
+We can change the brightness of the LED by varying the duty cycle between 0 and 100%.

 from machine import Pin, PWM